Tuesday, November 08, 2005

 One day I left him in charge of painting the kitchen alcove in our cozy 4th floor apartment.
 Left the choice of color to him (artistic sensibilities, and all).
 Well, when I came home in the evening from work, there it was — the fiercest and brightest orange in the world.
 Just to walk past, it was like being instantly transported to Amsterdam.
 Quite a head trip, literally.
 It certainly was in the punk spirit of the Chelsea; but, maybe only for a young punk like Christopher.
 For me, no way.
 I immediately had him repaint to a nice, neutral shade of light green.
 (That was pre-Martha Stewart mind you.
 But, she would be happy to know that others out there share [some of] her taste.)

 As you probably know the Chelsea has a reputation as the stomping grounds of many of the famous in the arts.
-When I resided there I was vaguely aware of that fact, but looking from the inside out at the time it was just a crummy hotel to me.
-The "H" on the neon sign outside was not working during my year there, hence the title of my story.
+When I resided there I was vaguely aware of that fact — I was famous too, but only in my own mind — but looking from the inside out at the time it was just a crummy hotel to me.
+At least at first impressions.
+The "H" on the neon sign outside was not working during my year there, hence the title treatment of my story.

 The lobby was a high traffic area, a dozen or so steps from the outside glass doors to the front desk.
 The manager, Mr. Stanley Bard, in special cases, accepted original art in lieu of rent.
 The lobby hosted an eclectic jumble of a collection.
 This shows the lobby circa 1972, but much like I recall it looked when I lived there.